 Seek to understand and meet member needs and expectations

-We regularly attend industry events to meet with members, prospective members, intermediaries and other dental industry participants to ensure we have a clear and up to date understanding of the needs to these important stakeholders.
+We regularly attend industry events to meet with members, prospective members, intermediaries and other dental industry participants, to ensure that we have a clear and up to date understanding of the needs of these important stakeholders.
+Understandably, as a result of the pandemic, our ability to attend any in person events during the year was curtailed.
+Nonetheless, these events remain the cornerstone of our approach to ensure that we understand the needs and expectations of our members and we look forward to attending once more when it is safe to do so.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success